rajeshvkothari/oom/Internal/NEW_GIN_README.md

     - For built-in(puccini) workflow:

-	  To verify that nonrtric is deployed successfully, use the following command and check that all pods are in running state on Bonap Server:
+	  To verify that ric is deployed successfully, use the following command and check that all pods are in running state on BONAP Server:

 	  ```sh
 	  $ kubectl get pods -n ricplt